numpy/numpy/doc/source/building/index.rst

     dependencies set up correctly as described higher up on this page.
 Then do::

-        # Note: the --no-build-isolation is important! meson-python will
+        # Note: the --no-build-isolation is important!
-        # auto-rebuild each time NumPy is imported by the Python interpreter.
         pip install -e . --no-build-isolation

         # To run the tests for, e.g., the `numpy.linalg` module:
         pytest numpy/linalg

     When making changes to NumPy code, including to compiled code, there is no need to manually rebuild or reinstall.
+NumPy is automatically rebuilt each time NumPy is imported by the Python interpreter; see the meson-python_ documentation on editable installs for more details on how that works under the hood.

     When you run ``git clean -xdf``, which removes the built extension modules, remember to also uninstall NumPy with ``pip uninstall numpy``.

-    See the meson-python_ documentation on editable installs for more details on how things work under the hood.

     .. warning::